Traditional Astrology Is Very Gendered. These Astrologers Are Rethinking That

 Advertisement

 We’re currently in the midst of an astrology boom — the New Yorker recently proclaimed the field is, “enjoying a broad cultural acceptance that hasn’t been seen since the nineteen-seventies.”
-A 2017 Pew research centre poll found that about 30% of American adults say they believe in astrology, up from 25% in 2009.
-And economically, the field is thriving: Earlier this year, the astrology app Co-Star announced it had raised a $5.2 million seed round.
+According to Business in Vancouver, more than a third of Canadians (36%) believe in the concept of astrology while 49% of Canadians aged 18-34 personally believe in it.
+And economically, the field is thriving: Earlier this year, the astrology app Co-Star announced it had raised a $5.2 million USD seed round.
 Astrology is incredibly popular among the LGBTQ+ community, so much so that earlier this year, Vice UK released a guide to the “astrology queer” subculture, and in 2018, queer publication them. published an article about how queer people who don’t believe in astrology “often feel alienated from the LGBTQ+ community at large.”
 But queer and gender non-conforming people exploring astrology for the first time often come up against gendered concepts that exclude them: compatibility guides designed for cis straight couples; articles that differentiate between an “Aries man” and “Aries woman”; the classification of the signs as “masculine” or “feminine.”
 That’s why a wave of modern astrologers are working to change how gendered astrology can be, and in the process, making the field more inclusive.

-Anna Joy, a professional astrologer and host of the podcast Queer Witch (who doesn’t use their last name), began studying astrology before they realized they were non-binary.
-“When I got into astrology, my identity wasn’t conscious for me, and I was definitely reading everything like, Oh, I’m a Cancer woman, these traits are feminine, and Cancer is a feminine sign,” they say.
-“When you get deep into astrology, there are very conventional assignments of masculine and feminine principles.”
-But studying astrology — and witchcraft — encouraged Anna Joy to tap into their intuition, and “my intuition let me know that I was non-binary: that I wasn’t a cis woman, or a trans man, but that I had a gender experience that was all over the place on the spectrum,” they say.
-“I started to feel really alienated and ostracised by the gendered language in both witchcraft and astrology.
-Then I thought, There’s no reason I can’t explore and translate this in a way that includes myself and my queer and trans siblings.
-So that’s exactly what I started to do.”

 Advertisement